Awards

 Best Technical Contribution Award

-After premiering in Venice, the short films presented at SIC@SIC will be promoted at an international level by the Department for International Promotion of Contemporary Cinema of the Cinecittà through a series of initiatives and festivals, such as the Mostra de Cinema Italià de Barcelona (Short Films Competition section) programmed in Spain in December 2023.
-Furthermore, the short films will be made available for industry professionals through the online platforms Festival Scope Pro and Italian Short Film Video Library – a tool for the promotion of Italian short films realised by the Centro Nazionale del Cortometraggio (Italian Short Film Center) in collaboration with Cinecittà.
-Last but not least, at the end of November 2023 they will attend the TSFM – Talents and Short Film Market, organised by the Italian Short Film Centre.
+After premiering in Venice, the short films presented at SIC@SIC will be promoted internationally by the Department for International Promotion of Contemporary Cinema of Cinecittà through a series of festivals and initiatives, such as the Mostra de Cinema Italià de Barcelona (Short Films Competition section) taking place in Spain in December 2025.
+Furthermore, the short films will be made available for industry professionals through the online platforms Festival Scope Pro and the Italian Short Film Video Library – a tool for the promotion of Italian short films created by the Centro Nazionale del Cortometraggio | ShorTO Film Market in collaboration with Cinecittà.

 See also: